U.S. Route 6 in Pennsylvania: Scranton to Matamoras

-While traversing the mountains, US 6 crosses into Wayne County and passes Waymart Wind Farm.
+While traversing the mountains, US 6 crosses into Wayne County and heads into the Pocono Mountains region, passing Waymart Wind Farm.
 After crossing the Moosic Mountains, the route passes north of State Correctional Institution – Waymart before it heads into the borough of Waymart, passing through wooded development in the northern part of the borough as a three-lane road with a center left-turn lane and crossing PA 296.
 East of here, the road narrows to two lanes and passes through forests with some fields and development.
 In the borough of Prompton, US 6 intersects the southern terminus of PA 170 and crosses the Lackawaxen River.
 The route continues east through rural land with some development to the north of the Lackawaxen River, reaching the borough of Honesdale.
 Here, the road becomes West Park Street and passes through developed areas, heading south of Wayne Memorial Hospital and coming to an intersection with PA 191.
 At this point, US 6 turns south for a concurrency with PA 191, following the one-way pair of Main Street eastbound and Church Street westbound across the river and through the downtown area.
 PA 191 splits south and US 6 follows 4th Street east across the Lackawaxen River, soon heading southeast along Willow Avenue and Grandview Avenue.
 The route leaves Honesdale and gains a center left-turn lane, heading east and passing near businesses as Texas Palmyra Highway.
 The road turns southeast and narrows to two lanes, coming to a junction with the western terminus of PA 652.
 US 6 winds south through forested areas with some development to the east of the Lackawaxen River and the Stourbridge Railroad.
 Farther south, the route reaches the borough of Hawley and becomes Hudson Street, heading southeast near development and coming to an intersection with PA 590.
 At this point, PA 590 turns south for a concurrency with US 6 and the two routes follow Main Avenue, crossing the river and the railroad tracks and passing through the downtown area.
 US 6/PA 590 turn east and become Bellemonte Avenue, heading southeast through wooded areas of development before turning southwest onto Welwood Avenue and leaving Hawley.
 The road passes near businesses and gains a center left-turn lane, with PA 590 splitting to the west.